brunopostle/ifcmerge/docs/whitepaper.rst

 *Native IFC* tools such as BlenderBIM allow 'filtered' opening of IFC files, so a user may choose to only load a subset of the model geometry in the GUI for editing, extending this subset as necessary when access is required for viewing and editing.
 We envisage that this 'filtering', and further enhancements of it in combination with a federated approach will be required to work with very large BIM projects.

+Although git has no upper-limit on file size, in tests IFC files up to one GigaByte are readily manageable, `git-forge services`_ often place lower caps on file sizes.
+Projects requiring very large IFC files would need to self host a git forge, or make special arrangements with a third-party git forge.

 By rewriting entity IDs, the three-way merge process 'squashes' commits, obscuring any fine-grain distinction between them.
 So any staging process, with multiple levels of approval involving pull-requests, will associate all changes with the most recent approver - these approvers will be responsible for including relevant authorship information in commit messages.